 The library syntax is GEN gpolvar(GEN x = NULL).
 However, in library mode, this function should not be used for x non-NULL, since gvar is more appropriate.
-Instead, for x a p-adic (type t\PADIC), p is gel(x,2); otherwise, use long gvar(GEN x) which returns the variable number of x if it exists, NO\VARIABLE otherwise, which satisfies the property varncmp(NO\VARIABLE, v) > 0 for all valid variable number v, i.e. it has lower priority than any variable.
+Instead, for x a p-adic (type t_PADIC), p is gel(x,2); otherwise, use long gvar(GEN x) which returns the variable number of x if it exists, NO_VARIABLE otherwise, which satisfies the property varncmp(NO_VARIABLE, v) > 0 for all valid variable number v, i.e. it has lower priority than any variable.

-3.6.59 variables( $\{x\}$ ).
-Returns the list of all variables occurring in object x (all user variables known to the interpreter if x is omitted), sorted by decreasing priority.
+3.6.59 variables($\{x\}$).
+Returns the list of all variables occurring in object x sorted by decreasing priority.
+If x is omitted, return all polynomial variables known to the interpreter (this will include x and y, which are always defined on startup); user variables which do not occur in t_POL or t_SER constructions are not included.
+To see all user variables, use \u v.